Kunull/Writeups/docs/Pwn College/Web Security.md

 	- If the user exists, prepares a response containing the username.
 	- If the leak column is TRUE, also includes the password.
 	- Returns the collected info as a string.

+3. `/visit`:
+	- Checks that a url argument is provided in the query string.
+	- Parses the URL and ensures the hostname matches challenge_host.
+	- Uses a browser automation tool to visit the login page of the challenge host, log in with the username "flag" and the provided password, then visit the provided URL.
+	- Returns "Visited".

+4. `/echo`:
+	- Checks that an echo argument is provided in the query string.
+	- Returns the echo argument as HTML.

 In order to retrieve the password, we need to visit the `/info` path.
 However, since the `leak` flag is set to `FALSE` by default, we won't be able to retrieve the password directly.